WebAssembly/bulk-memory-operations/proposals/bulk-memory-operations/Overview.md

 * the destination offset plus size is greater than the length of the target memory

 Filling takes place bytewise from lower addresses toward higher addresses.
-A trap resulting from an access outside the target memory only occurs once the first byte that is outside the target is reached.
+When a trap resulting from an access outside the target memory occurs, partial filling does not take place.
-Bytes written before the trap stay written.

 (Data are written as-if individual bytes were written, but various optimizations are possible that avoid writing only individual bytes.)